Andrew-h13/Andrew-h13/README.md

 - Utilized GitHub for version control, promoting efficient collaboration and code tracking.
 - Engineered an intuitive chat interface to enhance user interaction.

- ### Current Project: Inventory App (React.js + MySQL)
+ ### Current Project: Inventory App (React native typescript + MySQL)

-- Building an Inventory app using React.js for the frontend and MySQL for the backend.
+- Building an Inventory app using React native typescript for the frontend and MySQL for the backend.
 - Implementing features to enhance user experience and streamline inventory management.

 ## 📊 GitHub Stats